segmentio/substrata-kotlin/README.md

 ## JSScope

-`JSScope` is a safe wrapper on the actual JSEngine that manages memory and threads automatically.
+`JSScope` is a safe wrapper on the actual `JSEngine` that manages memory and threads automatically.
 Within the scope, it provides an instance of `JSEngine` which in turn provides a `JSContext` and `JSRuntime`.
 This mechanism ensures the tasks always executed on the right context and runtime.

-### Launch, sync and await
+### Launch, Sync and Await

 `JSScope` provides 3 ways to run tasks depending on the use case:
 * `launch`: used if a task should be executed in a fire and forgot manner